-Looking around the Suhr pickups website, I did find that the descriptions helped, but not enough to help me nail an exact idea of which direction to go.
-I called in to Suhr and found the gentleman I spoke to very attentive and most helpful.
+Looking around the Suhr pickups webpage, I did find that the descriptions are helpful.
+But I’m wanting to dig a little deeper.
+That’s pretty standard when any guitar player is on the hunt for any new gear!
+HaHa!
+So I place call in to Suhr and found that the gentleman I spoke to very attentive and most helpful.
 I remember being so assured by his comments that I was completing the online order while still on the phone.

 Series – 17.095 k